dennizl/CleanDataProjectCourse/CodeBook.md

 # Description of Variables
 The tidy dataset contains 68 variables with 180 observations (as well as a column header).
-Specifically, the dataset contains averages for 66 measurements collected for 6 activities performed by 30 subjects.
+Specifically, the dataset contains averages for 66 smartphone sensor measurements collected on 6 distinct activities performed by 30 unique subjects.

 ## Identifiers

 The identifier columns are:

 1. **subject** - this column contains an _integer_ that is unique to one of the 30 subjects
-2. **activity** - this column contains a _string_ that identifies the particular activity performed, which is one of the following 6 activities:
+2. **activity** - this column contains a _string_ that identifies 1 of the 6 ctivity performed by the subjects:
-  * WALKING
+  1. WALKING
-  * WALKING_UPSTAIRS
+  2. WALKING_UPSTAIRS
-  * WALKING_DOWNSTAIRS
+  3. WALKING_DOWNSTAIRS
-  * SITTING
+  4. SITTING
-  * STANDING
+  5. STANDING
-  * LAYING
+  6. LAYING

 ## Measurements
-The dataset contains 68 seperate measurements for each of the 6 activities performed by each of the 30 subjects.
+The dataset contains 66 seperate measurements for each of the 6 activities performed by each of the 30 subjects.
 The dataset presents the **AVERAGES** of the mean and standard  deviation variables contained in the original dataset (please see the section above, *Background --> Original dataset*, for introductory information on the type of data collected as well as their source and relevant conditions).

 **Note that each measurement was normalized and bounded within [-1,1].**